 What is the pay like for a Poll Clerk?

 Pay varies across the country from council to council, but including training, you are looking at between £150-200.
-Your local council will be able to advise their pay rate before you sign up, but it’s a nice little earner, especially this year when it is right before Christmas (although you may not receive the pay until after Christmas – just something to bear in mind).
+Your local council will be able to advise their pay rate before you sign up, but it’s a nice little earner and it’s always great to have some extra cash at any time of the year.

 What if I don’t know much about politics?

 The great thing about poll clerking is that you don’t really need to know much about politics.
 In fact on the day, you shouldn’t talk about politics in front of voters anyway.
 As long as you are happy doing a bit of admin and marking off names as well as talking to people, then you will be fine.
 The training will explain everything, but the Presiding Officer is in charge on the day – you are very much in a supporting role.

 Other key things to know about being a Poll Clerk

 - There are also people who visit the polling stations from the council during the day who act as supervisors.
 If there are any issues during the day, they can be contacted by mobile, and the police will usually visit each polling station at least once as well.

 - As you can’t leave the polling station once it is open, it is important to bring plenty of food and drink to last you the day.
 It might be worth bringing a book or something else to keep you busy as well.
 There were definite ebbs and flows of voters and during the quieter times it might be nice to have something to do or read.
 Also – DON’T FORGET A PHONE CHARGER! 😉 Also depending on the time of year – bring layers of clothes.
 Unless you know the venue well, it is worth having layers as you will be sitting still for most of the day.